unaffected/ruthless.heavens/README.md

 - There are 3 static skill trees: Body, Mind, Soul
 - Each skill tree has several branching paths.
 - At the end of the each skill tree is a game winning talent, unlock it for an instant win.
-- Varies skill tree nodes have differing unlock requirements.
+- Skill tree nodes have differing unlock requirements.
-- Generally, you'll spend resources after meeting some prerequisite.
+- Generally, you'll spend resources after satisfying some prerequisite(s).
-- Talent grant new ability cards, upgrade existing ability cards, grant new powers/perks, and more.
+- Unlocking a skill tree talent may grant new ability cards, upgrade existing ability cards, grant new powers/perks, and more.
-- The skill trees will provide primary source of progression.
+- The skill trees will provide your primary source of progression.

 # Notes